-Caffeine to Byronians is like air conditioning to Las Veganers (Veganees?
-Veganites?); anyway, it’s essential.
-But don’t limit yourself to one place, tramp your way around town and taste what Byron’s cafe scene has to offer.
+Byron Bay knows how to do coffee, like seriously good, smooth brews.
+Our tip?
+Don’t limit yourself to one place, tramp your way around town and taste what Byron’s cafe scene has to offer.

 The Byron General Store

-The bones of this cute little building have actually been around for years; it maybe even one of the oldest buildings in town?
-Though its newest facelift can arguably be hailed its best.
-Bringing you a choice of organic and healthy treats (try the vegan burger!), The General Store is a nice little oasis if you want to get out of the centre of town.
+Established in 1947, The Byron Bay General Store is among Byron Shire’s oldest commercial buildings still standing.
+Bringing you a choice of organic and healthy treats (try the vegan burger), The General Store is a sweet little oasis if you want to get out of the centre of town.

 Affectionally known as ‘The Roady’, here is a place highlighting Byron’s embrace of all things pickled/fermented/organic/tinctured and cold-press brewed through the cloth of 1,000 monk robes-style of eating and drinking.
 Come for the roast organic beetroot salad and stay for the saltbush and finger lime margarita.